Last Updated: May 29th, 2019 at 1:13 pm

 Sports Illustrated writes: “WHY IS THERE A TALKING DOG?
 Here I am, puzzled grin on my face as I watch the cringe-worthy dance moves and acting of Colquitt and the Wallers, and then my jaw just drops when they cut to the dog.
 I have so many questions.
 Why?
 Why is the dog in a car?
 Can any dog be a Solar Dog or does it take years of special training?
 Does that dog have human teeth?
 Did his or her human leave Solar Dog in there by themself with the window rolled completely down?
 I’m appalled.”

 Writer Will Ragatz obviously missed POWERHOME’s first commercial with Solar Dog, where the canine teamed with Detroit Lions special teams standouts Matt Prater and Sam Martin to tell Lions fans about solar earlier this year.
 POWERHOME is the official solar partner for the Lions, Browns, Carolina Panthers and Pittsburgh Steelers.
-So that means that we’re official partners with 12.5 percent of NFL franchises.
 We’re incredibly proud of that achievement, and want you along for the ride in Michigan, Ohio, North Carolina, Pennsylvania and Virginia.

 ESPN business writer Darren Rovell writes: The Browns may have yet to win a Super Bowl, but if there was a Super Bowl for the worst local ad ever created this would win in a blowout.